Whitest-ever paint could help keep the world cooler, researchers say

 Ruan altered his pigment choices to barium sulfate instead of titanium dioxide, changing wavelengths and chemical makeup.
 The paint is now nearly 10% less absorbent of hot sun rays and is cheaper for distribution.

 “Barium sulfate and calcite are really good pigments for roof coating.
-For cars, trucks and even spacecrafts, we have a slightly different formulation,” Ruan said.
+For cars, trucks and even spacecraft, we have a slightly different formulation,” Ruan said.

 The team at Perdue is discussing commercialization with a company and aims to make it available to the public within a year.